polca/premise/docs/transform.rst

   hydrogen, biomass                                                  120
-  hydrogen, biomass, with CCS                                        120 hydrogen, coal                                                     120 hydrogen, nat. gas                                                 120 hydrogen, nat. gas, with CCS                                       120 hydrogen, biogas                                                   120 hydrogen, biogas, with CCS                                         120 hydrogen                                                           120
+  hydrogen, biomass, with CCS                                        120 hydrogen, coal                                                     120 hydrogen, from natural gas                                                 120 hydrogen, from natural gas, with CCS                                       120 hydrogen, biogas                                                   120 hydrogen, biogas, with CCS                                         120 hydrogen                                                           120